me-rakib/control-up-down-key-py/README.md

-# control-up-down-key-py
-Using webcam control up and down key, color detected red and green
+control-up-down-key-py- using webcam control up and down key, color detected red and green